tendermint/spec/spec/abci/abci.md

   - `Sender (string)`: The P2P ID of the node who sent this chunk.
 - **Response**:
   - `Result (Result)`: The result of applying this chunk.
-    - `accept`: The chunk was accepted.
+    - `ACCEPT`: The chunk was accepted.
-    - `abort`: Abort snapshot restoration, and don't try any other snapshots.
+    - `ABORT`: Abort snapshot restoration, and don't try any other snapshots.
-    - `retry`: Reapply this chunk, combine with `RefetchChunks` and `RejectSenders` as appropriate.
+    - `RETRY`: Reapply this chunk, combine with `RefetchChunks` and `RejectSenders` as appropriate.
-    - `retry_snapshot`: Restart this snapshot from `OfferSnapshot`, reusing chunks unless instructed otherwise.
+    - `RETRY_SNAPSHOT`: Restart this snapshot from `OfferSnapshot`, reusing chunks unless instructed otherwise.
-    - `reject_snapshot`: Reject this snapshot, try a different one.
+    - `REJECT_SNAPSHOT`: Reject this snapshot, try a different one.
   - `RefetchChunks ([]uint32)`: Refetch and reapply the given chunks, regardless of `Result`.
 Only
     the listed chunks will be refetched, and reapplied in sequential order.
   - `RejectSenders ([]string)`: Reject the given P2P senders, regardless of `Result`.
 Any chunks